 Positions denominated in different currencies can expose the Bank to IRRBB in each of those currencies.
-Since yield curves vary from currency to currency, the Bank assesses exposures in each material currency, which is in line with EBA/GL/2018/02 for material currency exposures, therefore the interest rate shock scenarios are currency specific.
-Exposures in non-material currencies are grouped together and shocked using the interest rate shock scenarios for the Bank's primary currency, USD.
+Since yield curves vary from currency to currency, the Bank assesses exposures in each material currency.
+Therefore, the interest rate shock scenarios are currency specific.
+Exposures in non-material currencies are grouped together and shocked using the interest rate shock scenarios for the Bank's primary currency: USD.

 The Bank has set risk appetite metrics for the maximum negative movement in EVE and NII on the basis of the Supervisory Outlier Test parameters (detailed in EBA/RTS/2022/10).
-This means that the Bank has set the 'red' zone for its EVE at -15% of Tier 1 capital and the red zone for NII at -2.5% of Tier 1 capital.

-The Group's IRRBB model is owned by the ALCO, a management committee established by the CEO.
-The ALCO is responsible for the approval and regular review of the behavioural assumptions concerning Non Maturity Deposits included within the IRRBB model.
+The Group's IRRBB model is owned by the ALCO, a management committee established by the GCEO.
+The ALCO is responsible for the approval and regular review of the behavioural assumptions concerning Non-Maturity Deposits included within the IRRBB model.
 The Group Treasury function is responsible for reviewing the output of the model in order to formulate forward looking strategies to ensure that the Δ EVE and Δ NII remain within agreed thresholds taking into account forthcoming asset and liability maturities as well as the Group's pipeline of expected facility repayments and draw downs.

-The Group's IRRBB model was developed in line with EBA/GL/2018/02 that specifies the evaluation and management of interest rate risk in the banking book referred to in Article 84 of Directive 2013/36/EU at the time of development.
 The Risk Management Department monitors changes in regulation relating directly to IRRBB and others that might affect underlying assumptions of the model.
 When such changes are identified, dependent on their complexity, the Group will either independently amend the model or seek external assistance.
 The Internal Audit function is responsible for the independent validation of the model and its underlying assumptions.